Harika-SVL/Jenkins/notes.md

 * ARTIFACT

-=> For generating artifacts we use build tools like msbuild, maven/gradle
+=> For generating artifacts we use build tools like ms-build, maven/gradle

 => These are referenced in a pipeline stage for automated deployment to the target environment